 - incorporate appropriate evidence into their analyses; and

-- understand the central concepts, approaches, materials and written conventions in their chosen concentration.
+- understand the central concepts, approaches, materials and written conventions in their chosen major or discipline.

 Over the course of the term, students will complete several writing assignments that are related to course content and intended to help students practice the rhetoric of their specific discipline.
 Possible assignments may include journals, research papers, critical analyses, and/or lab reports.
 Students will receive feedback on their writing from their ULWR instructor and are expected to revise much of their work throughout the term.